1984–85 South Pacific cyclone season: Severe Tropical Cyclone Hina

 Hina was one of the most intense tropical cyclones ever recorded in the South Pacific basin.
 Having a distinct rainband and well defined outflow with low wind shear and warm water temperature, Hina underwent a period of Explosive Deepening (rapid intensification) The storm continued southward.
 Due to unfavorable conditions and an approaching Eyewall Replacement Cycle, the storm weakened into a tropical storm.
 As its center became ill-defined, the storm lost winds of tropical storm force and weakened into a tropical depression.
 The remnants dissipated some time later.

+Other system

+According to the JTWC, Tropical Depression 08P formed on 26 December.
+On 28 December, 08P reached tropical storm status, and would later dissipate south of Fiji.

 Season effects

 This table lists all the storms that developed in the South Pacific basin during the 1984–85 season.
 It includes their intensity on the Australian Tropical cyclone intensity scale, duration, name, areas affected, deaths, and damages.